What is Oil Pulling?

 In this article, I'll explain everything you need to know about what oil pulling is and whether it's right for you.

-So, whats oil pulling?
+So, what is oil pulling?

 A woman showing the oil for oil pulling